ministryofjustice/opg-sirius-lpa-frontend/README.md

 make go-test
 ```

-The tests will produce a `./pacts` directory which is then used to provide a
-stub service for the Cypress tests.
-To start the application in a way that uses
-the stub service, and open Cypress in the current project run the following:
+#### E2E tests (Cypress)

+You can run the end-to-end tests locally with Cypress.
+This will start a copy
+of the service with a mock backend so that you don't need to start all of the
+Sirius backend and can get reliable responses.

 ```
+make build up
-docker-compose -f docker/docker-compose.ci.yml up -d --build app yarn && yarn cypress
+yarn && yarn cypress
 ```

 ## Development

-On CI we lint using [golangci-lint](https://golangci-lint.run/).
+For Go we lint using [golangci-lint](https://golangci-lint.run/).
 It may be
 useful to install locally to check changes.
 This will include a check on
 formatting so it is recommended to setup your editor to use `go fmt`.

+JavaScript files are similarly linted with [Prettier](https://prettier.io/).
+You can run this locally with `yarn prettier`.